aaronbieber/lamplighter/README.md

   2. Configure `sudoers` so that `nmap` and `arp-scan` can both be run with escalated privileges (because promiscuous network scanning requires it).
-How this is accomplished depends on how Lamplighter itself is run; if Supervisor is configured to run Lamplighter as root, there is no need to configure `sudoers` at all.
+How this is accomplished depends on how Lamplighter itself is run; if Lamplighter is run as root, there is no need to configure `sudoers` at all.
 If Lamplighter runs as a user account, that user account should be set up to allow `sudo nmap` and `sudo arp-scan` to be run without a password.
   3. Rename `config_example.ini` to `config.ini` and enter appropriate values.
-  4. Rename `dispatcher_example.py` to `dispatcher.py` (or any other name of your choosing) and write useful callback functions that do whatever you want them to, following the pattern in the examples.
+  4. Rename `dispatcher_example.py` to `dispatcher.py` (or any other name of your choosing) and write useful callback functions that do whatever you want them to, following the pattern in the example.
   5. Run your dispatcher script, preferably using a daemon management system like Supervisor or Upstart.